All of the key personnel involved are resident in the UK.

 Howard achieved a Degree in Japanese and Business Management at Durham University, and upon graduation, was employed in Japan for two years, as a Co-ordinator for International Relations.
 Once back in the UK, he trained, qualified and worked as a City Broker for three years.
 However, realising that an office job was not for him, he decided to retrain in manual medicine.

 Howard is now a fully qualified Osteopath, having graduated from the British School of Osteopathy – the oldest and largest Osteopathic School in Europe.
-He owns, manages and works out of his complementary medicine clinic in Ashtead, Surrey, and the Royal Courts of Justice in London.
+He owns, manages and works out of his complementary medicine clinic in Ashtead, Surrey.

 He has first-hand experience of living with, and day-to-day management of disabilities, as his younger sister, Thea, became severely multiply disabled through illness at the age of 9 weeks.
 He has always been very involved on a voluntary basis in the Charities that Maggie has established to help and support families with children who have disabilities over the years – providing individual, personal care when required, and also organising and directing activities and outings.